Mobile: 0414 585 595

 With self-hypnosis your body releases stress and tension

-• Breathe in: feel centred and calm – an inner strength develops.
+Breathe in: feel centred and calm, inner strength develops.

-• Breathe out: disperse obstacles standing in the way of the enjoyment of your life.
+As you breathe out: disperse obstacles standing in the way of enjoyment of your life.

-Now send loving thoughts to your family, friends and yourself
+Now send loving thoughts to yourself, your family and friends